 Know the Laws: California

 This section discusses a law that allows a victim of domestic violence, sexual assault, stalking, abuse of an elder or dependent adult, or human trafficking to break his/her rental lease without penalty.
-Note: In January 2014, the law changed to add victims of human trafficking to the list of people who may qualify for these housing protections.

 There are many different housing laws that involve rights of tenants and landlords.
 The housing law described in this section provides tenant protections for victims of certain crimes and their household members.